 Parboil the celery in salted boiling water for 10 to 15 minutes.
 Drain well and chop finely.
 Make a roux with butter and flour, add the milk, season with salt and pepper, and simmer until thickened.
 Add the celery and cook a little longer, then stir in two tablespoons of cream, the egg yolks, if desired, and sprinkle with nutmeg.

-The celery can also be served in a dish, with the sauce poured over and g
+The celery can also be served in a dish, with the sauce poured over and garnished with parsley.

 No comments: